 Here are some of the common factors that will affect the price you pay to repair your car scratch:

 - Type of repair treatment

 - Any prep work needed

 - Where you live

-Find a car scratch repair expert near me
+Professional car scratch repair

 For very small, light scratches you may be able to fix them with a DIY scratch repair kit, but we’d always recommend checking with a car scratch repair expert first.
 Large or deep scratches need professional repairs to ensure you get a good result.